MicrosoftDocs/minecraft-creator/creator/TestDocs/GameTestBuildYourFirstGameTest.md

 - **Test setup** - additional code that sets up conditions within the Structure environment that has been created.
 Typically, this will be the creation of additional mobs.

-- **Test validation** are additional code snippets written in JavaScript that evaluates when a test is complete.
+- **Test validation** are additional code snippets written in JavaScript that evaluates whether a test has completed successfully or has failed.

 With this simple foundation, GameTests can be created with a few lines of JavaScript code plus a Minecraft structure.

 ## Start building your own tests

 To get started, you'll want to begin with your own Behavior Pack.
-Create a new folder in the `development_behavior_packs` folder, and a subfolder within that called `startertests`.
+To begin your behavior pack, create a new folder in the `development_behavior_packs` folder called `startertests`.

 Within the `startertests` folder, you'll also want to include two subfolders: